Gatada/MultiResolutionCameras/README.md

 That's it!
 Thanks for checking out my first add-on for Blender.
 I have spend weeks on this, an so far it has turned into everything I wanted it to be—and then some.
 I'm very happy about it.
 I will probably keep adding features to it as I need them.

 I hope you find it useful!

+# Credits

+I integrated code from Artell to allow multi-camera sequences to be previewed in the 3D Viewport.

+Thanks to Ben Lindstrom (mouring) the add-on no longer crashes when rendering custom camera resolutions with Blender in the background, allowing Blender to render custom resolutions via scripting.

 All the best!\
 Johan